Teaching and Learning Resource Center

 Accommodations

 Information added to the Accommodations section will not be seen by students.
 This section is mainly designed for a live proctoring feature that Ohio State does not use.
-Information added here would only be useful for sharing information with other course instructors, TAs or graders.
+Information added here, however, could be useful for sharing with other course instructors, TAs, or graders so they are aware of any exceptions and approved accommodations as they review the exam results and proctoring information.

 Image